mindspore-ai/docs/docs/mindspore/source_en/model_train/compile/graph_construction.md

 - The vast majority of calculations and optimizations for MindSpore static graphs are based on optimizations for Tensor calculations, so we recommend that the functions that are modified should be the kind of functions that are used to perform real data calculations, rather than simple scalar calculations or transformations of data structures.

 - Functions modified by `@jit` that have constants in their inputs will result in a recompile each time that the function input value changes.
-See [Constants and Variables within Static Graphs](https://www.mindspore.cn/docs/en/master/model_train/program_form/static_graph.html#constants-and-variables-within-static-graphs) for the concept of variable constants.
+See [Constants and Variables Within JIT](https://www.mindspore.cn/tutorials/en/master/compile/static_graph.html#constants-and-variables-within-jit) for the concept of variable constants.
 Therefore, it is recommended that the modified function takes as input Tensor or data modified by Mutable.
 Avoid additional performance loss due to multiple compilations.

 ## Bytecode